Most People Don’t Know These 15 Movies Were Filmed In New Mexico

 Okay, unless you’re really up on your film history, you probably haven’t heard of this Thomas Edison creation.
 At under a minute, this silent movie is definitely a short.
 It was filmed at the Isleta Pueblo in New Mexico.

-Which of these movies is your favorite?
+Which of these movies made in New Mexico is your favorite?
 Can you tell which scenes were shot in New Mexico?
-Let us know in the comments.
+Know of any other movies set in New Mexico?
+Let us know!

 New Mexico movies aren’t the state’s only brush with Hollywood.
 The Land of Enchantment has actually produced a lot of well known celebrities.
 It’s true!
 And just in case you need convincing, here are some famous people from New Mexico.

 The OIYS Visitor Center

 Movies Filmed In New Mexico

 What are the oldest attractions in New Mexico?